 A thin or unattractive lawn can easily be a major source of frustration.
-It can easily make your entire yard an embarrassment.
+It can make your entire yard an embarrassment.
 If your lawn is thinned out or bare in areas, you know that you have to seed—the problem is, you may not be sure what’s the best grass seed for a Pennsylvania lawn.

 In fact, if you’ve ever stopped to look at the options while shopping, then you already know there are a plethora of choices and the last thing you want to do is waste your time or money on the wrong one.

-Choosing the Best Grass Seed for PA
+Choosing the Best Grass Seed for Pennsylvania

 Choosing the best grass seed for your Pennsylvania home is a bit more complicated than most people realize.
 That’s because of a few common misconceptions and points of confusion.
 Let’s explore them to help you choose wisely.